rackerlabs/design-system/_docs/style/text-conventions/voice-and-tone.md

 ## Voice and tone attributes

-When you write in-product text, use words that reflect the following voice and tone attributes:
+When you write user interface text, use words that reflect the following voice and tone attributes:

 {% figure [caption:"Voice and tone attributes"] [class:"image bg-light border"] %}
 | Voice attributes | Tone attributes  |